Table of Contents

 Are you frequently blaming your partner or criticizing them?
 This often says more about you than it does about them.

-Criticism differs from complaining as it is usually constant, about all aspects of the relationship and does not have a positive outcome for the relationship.
+Criticism differs from complaining in that it is usually constant, about all aspects of the relationship, and does not have a positive outcome for the relationship.

-When we rely on blame and criticism, it is often a sign that we are unhappy in our relationship or with ourselves or we have unrealistic expectations that are not been met.
+When we rely on blame and criticism, it is often a sign that we are unhappy in our relationship or with ourselves, or that we have unrealistic expectations that have not been met.

 4. Withholding Affection.

-If you have, for some reason, stopped showing affection towards your partner, this is a form of self-sabotaging your relationships as your partner may see it as a form of manipulation.
+If you have, for some reason, stopped showing affection towards your partner, this is a form of self-sabotaging your relationship, as your partner may see it as a form of manipulation.

-You may have been withholding affection because you feel self-conscious or vulnerable but this will backfire and will ultimately result in bigger problems within the relationship.
+You may have been withholding affection because you feel self-conscious or vulnerable, but this will backfire and ultimately result in bigger problems within the relationship.

 5. Controlling Behavior